 For mice with power switches, try cycling the power.
 Turn the mouse off, wait ten seconds, and turn the mouse back on.
 That will refresh the wireless connection and give a wireless mouse the opportunity to establish a more stable communication channel.

 4. Improve your connection

 If your mouse uses a USB receiver, like most Logitech mice, make sure the receiver is physically close to the mouse.
-Line-of-sight between the mouse and the receiver isn’t necessary for modern radio frequency mice, but it can help reduce the number of obstacles that might interfere with wireless transmission.
-Some lower-quality receivers must be within as little as twelve inches of their mouse, while others can work from six feet away.
-Sometimes this even varies dramatically within the same mouse manufacturer and model.
+Line of sight between the mouse and the receiver isn’t necessary for modern radio frequency mice, but it can help reduce the number of obstacles that may interfere with wireless transmission.

 Also, make sure the mouse’s receiver isn’t plugged into a USB hub.
-This is another one of those things that don’t matter in 99% of cases, but sometimes the hub doesn’t handle mice properly.
+This is another one of those things that doesn’t matter in 99 percent of cases, but sometimes the hub doesn’t handle mice properly.
 Ensure this isn’t a problem by connecting the USB receiver directly to the Mac.

 If nothing helps, try a different receiver as well.
 While it’s rare, it’s not impossible for receivers to get damaged.
 If the device isn’t receiving enough power, it won’t be able to reliably pick up the wireless connection.